feather-design-system/feather-design-system/docs/Components/GettingStarted/README.md

 ## Theme Setup

-To get you theme set up you first must have installed the `@featherds/styles` package.
+To use a theme, first install the `@featherds/styles` package.
 You will want to import `@featherds/styles` and your default theme in the same file you call `createApp`.
 You can either install `open-light.css` or `open-dark.css` as your default theme.

 ```js
 import { createApp } from "vue";